-Emission factors have been developed for open/prescribed burns based on the amount and type of material burned.
-Sulfur oxide emissions are a direct function of the amount of sulfur in the material burned, but is typically negligible.
-For open burning, AP-42 provides emission factors for several types of agricultural materials in units of pounds per ton of refuse burned.
-Table 3-1 provides criteria pollutant emission factors and provides average fuel loading factors for different types of agricultural materials.
+EFs have been developed for open/prescribed burns based on the amount and type of material burned.
+Sulfur oxide emissions are a direct function of the amount of sulfur in the material burned, but are typically negligible.
+For open burning, AP-42 provides EFs for several types of agricultural materials in units of pounds per ton of refuse burned.
+Table 3-1 provides criteria pollutant EFs.
+Table 3-1 also provides average fuel loading factors for different types of agricultural materials.
 The fuel loading factor is an average estimate of the amount of material burned per unit of land (e.g., acre).
-For enhanced accuracy outside of on-site test data, refer to chapter 2.5 of AP-42 for species-specific emission factors.
+Refer to Chapter 2.5 of AP-42 for species-specific EFs.